 The study found that people who did two to five sessions per week of cycling on a stationary bike, running on a treadmill, or walking were able to slow the reduction in brain size.
 This led researchers to declare exercise “a maintenance program for the brain.”
 In fact, exercise even lowers the risk for Alzheimer’s and vascular dementia.

-If you haven’t yet added exercise to your regular routine, get started with these exercise motivation tips.
 Simple hacks like creating a schedule, joining a fitness community, and switching up your workout can help to make workouts a regular and enjoyable part of your life.